11 F9-Inspired Gifts to Bring the Whole Family Together - E! Online

 Keep the whole family entertained with this card game that lets you discover new and exciting Fast & Furious facts and duel your way to becoming the Top Trump.

 Ready for more film-inspired must-haves?
-Check out these Star Wars Father's Day gifts that are out of this world.
+Check out these Star Wars gifts that are out of this world.

 (E! and Universal Pictures are both part of the NBCUniversal family)